Oppn MVA targets UP CM over roadshow, warns against 'snatching' Maha industries | Politics

 “You foment religious tension and create differences on the basis of castes.
 Law and order is in a bad shape.
 So why should any industry come to Uttar Pradesh?
 The biggest hurdle is the atmosphere you (Adityanath) have created,” Londhe said.

-State Nationalist Congress Party (NCP) spokesperson Cylde Crasto sought to know when will Maharashtra Chief Minister Eknath Shinde and his deputy Devendra Fadnavis go to Uttar Pradesh or Gujarat and ask people there to ''Dream in their state, but make it reality in Maharashtra in form of investment?''
+Nationalist Congress Party (NCP)'s national (rpt national) spokesperson Clyde Crasto (rpt Clyde Crasto) sought to know when will Maharashtra Chief Minister Eknath Shinde and his deputy Devendra Fadnavis go to Uttar Pradesh or Gujarat and ask people there to ''Dream in their state, but make it reality in Maharashtra in form of investment?''
 Countering the Opposition attack, Deputy Chief Minister Fadnavis, a BJP leader, asserted no one can take away businesses from Maharashtra.

 “There is no reason to fear, but we must be proud of (Mumbai).
 Whoever can say whatever they want, but Mumbai remains the financial capital of the country.
 If anyone has to do any industrial summit or attract industries, then they have to come to Mumbai.
 No one can take away anyone's industries,” he said.